 “For the whole law is fulfilled in one statement, namely, You shall love your neighbor as yourself.”
 Galatians 5: 1, 13-18.

-Jesus too is traveling with his disciples from his region on the Lake of Galilee to the all-important city of Jerusalem, the location of the temple, and the seat of religious learning and power for Jews.
+Jesus, too, is traveling with his disciples from his region on the Lake of Galilee to Jerusalem.
+This city was the location of the Temple and the seat of religious learning and power for Jews.

 We tell stories of our journeys, and sometimes we post items and photographs on Facebook, Instagram, or write a blog.

 When we travel, we take plenty of items that we think we may need for the journey – clothing for several days, personal items like toothbrush & toothpaste, and things that will keep us occupied for the trip like CD’s, books or an I-pad with games.